tattle-made/Uli/Scrapers/Twitter/README.md

 # Introduction

-This repository contains code for scraping publicly available data from targeted user accounts on Instagram https://instagram.com/
+This repository contains code for scraping publicly available data from targeted user handles,hashtags and keywords on Twitter https://twitter.com/

 # Why are we scraping this data